 The most expensive mistake in a custom home build is committing before the real numbers are run.
 Before signing:

-5. Involve your luxury real estate advisor before the builder contract, not after
+- Involve your Indianapolis luxury real estate advisor before the builder contract, not after

-What Is the Replacement Cost Pressure Index and Why Does It Matter for Custom Builds in Indianapolis?
+What Is the Replacement Cost Pressure Index and Why Does It Matter?

 The Replacement Cost Pressure Index (RCPI) is a proprietary valuation framework developed by Kris Bashenow to evaluate whether a planned custom build program is supportable at or near replacement cost in a specific Indianapolis submarket.